moby/moby/docs/sources/docker-hub/official_repos.md

 * Be named `README-short.txt`
 * Reside in the repo for the “latest” tag
-* Not exceed 200 characters.
+* Not exceed 200 characters

 ### A logo